Free Fermion Distributions Are Hard to Learn: Conclusion and Discussion

-I am thankful to many fruitfull discussions with, in random order, Andreas Bauer, Marek Gluza, Marcel Hinsche, Marios Ioannu, Lennart Bittel, Ryan Sweke, Jonas Haferkamp and Jens Eisert.
+I am thankful to many fruitfull discussions with Andreas Bauer, Marek Gluza, Marcel Hinsche, Marios Ioannu, Lennart Bittel, Ryan Sweke, Jonas Haferkamp and Jens Eisert.
 This work was supported by the BMBF (QPIC-1, Hybrid), DFG (CRC 183), the BMBK (EniQmA), and the Munich Quantum Valley (K-8).